swilliams11/apigee-auth0-external-authorization/README.md

   -d 'client_id={clientID}&code={authCode}&grant_type=authorization_code&redirect_uri=https%3A%2F%2Fcallback.io&client_secret={secret}'
 ```

-Now you have a Auth0 JWT that was proxied through Apigee Edge.
+Now you have an Auth0 JWT that was proxied through Apigee Edge.

 Please note the following:
-1. The JWT is not stored in Apigee Edge (TODO create separate repo to demo this)
+1. The JWT is not stored in Apigee Edge.
 2. You should validate the JWT with Dino's [JWT Java callout](https://github.com/apigee/iloveapis2015-jwt-jwe-jws).
 3. You will miss out on some analytics because the Verify API key/Validate Access Token policy is not included in the proxy, so you won't know who the developer is.
-   * However, the JWT includes the client ID, so you could extract that from the JWT and then include a VerifyAPIKey policy on the preflow, they Apigee will know who the developer is and will populate all the analytics associated with the developer.
+   * However, the JWT includes the client ID (or should include it), so you could extract that from the JWT and then include a VerifyAPIKey policy on the preflow, then Apigee will know who the developer is and will populate all the analytics data associated with the developer.

 # Save Auth0's Access Token in Apigee Edge